-Let’s say, you have transactions in an account [For example, Expense Advance] with $1000 debit balance as on 28-02-2020.
-Your new opening balance date is 30-03-2020 and you want the account balance to be a a debit balance of $2500 instead of $ 1000 for the Expense Advance account as on that date.
-All you have to do is edit the opening balance with the updated amount and a journal entry will be passed automatically for $1500 to rectify the error and have the debit balance as $2500.
+Let’s say, you have transactions in an account [For example, Expense Advance] with QAR1000 debit balance as on 28-02-2021.
+Your new opening balance date is 31-03-2021 and you want the account balance to be a debit balance of QAR2500 instead of QAR1000 for the Expense Advance account as on that date.
+You would have to edit the opening balance date and update the opening balance with QAR2500.
+A journal entry will be passed automatically for QAR1500 to match up the difference.

 However, if you wish to close an opening balance account, you’ll have to empty the account by making it zero and ensure there are no corresponding transactions for that account.

 Here’s how you can overwrite or close an account opening balance in Zoho Books:

 Notes: You cannot update the opening balance if your bank accounts have been reconciled.
 Therefore, you’ll have to either undo (if it is just one reconciliation) or delete all the reconciliation before updating the opening balance.

 Before editing the opening balance date, please check if you have more than 50 contacts (both customers and vendors).
 In that case, you’ll have to make the opening balance of the contacts zero.
 You could do this by exporting the sample opening balance file and updating the customer & vendor list with the opening balance value as 0 and importing the same.
 Once the opening balance of the contact is zero, you’ll be able to edit the opening balance date.
 After that, you can import the opening balance file again with the desired opening balance for the contacts.

 You can update the opening stock of inventory tracked items as well.
 Here’s how: